elenakovacs/elenakovacs/README.md

-# 🦋 Elena Kovacs
+# 🌈 Elena Kovacs

 **`Web Development Student`**

-I’m currently learning 🌱  at Digital Career Institute, Full Stack Web Development 💻
+*I’m currently learning 🌱  at Digital Career Institute, Full Stack Web Development* 💻

 <!---
 elenakovacs/elenakovacs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.